bat/bat/doc/manual/readme.md

     @section sec-mcmc-motiv Motivation

-Section w/o a label don't appear in the TOC as no link can be established, so every section should have a link!
+Section w/o a label don't appear in the TOC as no link can be established, so every section should have a label!

 ### subsection